yekerr/PSense/docs/tutorial_sampling.md

 java -jar psi2webppl/psi2webppl.jar <PSI file to translate>
 ```

-Notice that because WebPPL applies the functional programming paradigm, which the doesn't allow us to overwrite a variable.
-To allow overwriting as we did in PSI, we use the globalStore rather than conventional var.
-Also since WebPPL doesn't support for loop or while loop, we translate loops in PSI to recursions in WebPPL.
+Notice that because WebPPL applies the functional programming paradigm, it doesn't allow us to overwrite a variable.
+To support overwriting to a variable as we did in PSI, we use the globalStore rather than the conventional var.
+Also since WebPPL doesn't support for loops or while loops, we translate loops in PSI to recursions in WebPPL.

 ### Sampling Based Sensitivity Analysis